scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 # Deploy Scalar DB Server on EKS

-Scalar DB Server is a gRPC server that implements Scalar DB interface.
+Scalar DB Server is a gRPC server that implements the Scalar DB interface.
 With Scalar DB Server, you can use Scalar DB features from multiple programming languages that are supported by gRPC.

 We can deploy Scalar DB Server on any Kubernetes services.
 This document explains how to deploy Scalar DB Server on EKS.